hharley

 SLAT Area of Specialization: Linguistic Dimensions of L2 Learning

-Dr. Harley began working as an Assistant Professor at the University of Arizona in the Department of Linguistics in 1999.
-Besides the Linguistics Department, she is also part of the Cognitive Science program and the Second Language Acquisition and Teaching program.
-She works on syntax, morphology and lexical semantics, with a special interest in argument structure cross-linguistically.
-Together with Maria and Santos Leyva, she is investigating the grammar of the Hiaki (Yaqui) language, a Uto-Aztecan language spoken in Mexico and Arizona.
-She has supervised over 20 doctoral students, and am hugely proud of every one.
+Dr. Harley investigates how word and sentence structures are built by universal syntactic mechanisms, and how they are interpreted by language-specific morphophonological and conceptual systems.
+She has supervised over 20 doctoral students, and is hugely proud of every one.
 See Dr. Harley's web page for a fuller description of her research and teaching, for a relatively complete catalog of her publications (most downloadable) and for a complete list of supervisees.

 Area of Specialization